May 31, 2019

 The premium covers the insurance company’s payment of claims and the cost of administering the health plan.
-By law,[iii] administration cost is limited to 15-20% of the premium.
+By law,[vi] insurance administration cost is limited to 15-20% of the premium.
 Claims make up 80-85% of premiums, and at least half of the cost of claims is the hidden tax.

 If there was a way to eliminate the hidden tax, insurance premiums could fall by 40-50% - or more, in some locations, but basing all health care payments on the Medicare rate would destroy the current systems of delivery medical, mental health, and hospital services.

 Physicians, hospitals, and clinics insist that if they had to exist on Medicare payments alone, they might have to shut down.
-To make up for this Medicare shortfall, medical professionals, hospitals, and clinics charge a lot more to privately insured patients – cost-shifting of 87% or more.
+To make up for this Medicare shortfall, hospitals must charge more to privately insured patients – cost-shifting of 141% or more.
 The hidden tax.

 You pay more because Medicare pays less.

 What are we currently doing to pay for the hidden tax?